 Want to learn how to calculate containers for the 21 Day Fix for your favorite recipes?
-I’ll show you how easy it really is!
+Follow these easy steps and I’ll show you how easy it really is!

 How do I figure out 21 Day Fix containers for a non-Fixed recipe?

 Guys, I get this question all the time, so if you ever wondered how to calculate containers for a recipe, especially when cooking a soup, casserole, or a chili where different food groups are mixed together, you are not alone!